criscmaia/reftool/README.md

 ---------------------
 **Others:**
 - [ ] Page where it shows all authors, show a section of similar names and ask user if they want to merge it.
+- [ ] Allow publications/authors to be searched/added manually.